SDK Integrations

 Reference: Telegram SDK Integration README.

-Bundle Integration Pattern
+App Integration Pattern

-A bundle typically uses SDK integrations in thin adapter methods.
+An app typically uses SDK integrations in thin adapter methods.
 The adapter resolves the current user and storage root, applies product authorization, then calls SDK integration helpers.

-from kdcube_ai_app.infra.plugin.agentic_loader import api
+from kdcube_ai_app.infra.plugin.bundle_loader import api

 from kdcube_ai_app.apps.chat.sdk.integrations import telegram